-This course provides an overview of the study of human behavior with emphasis in the areas of biological mechanisms, development, sensation, learning and memory, motivation, therapy and social influence.
+This course provides an overview of the study of human behavior with emphasis in the areas of biological mechanisms, development, sensation, learning and memory, motivation, theories of personality and personality disorders, therapy and social influence.
 The course stresses the impact of both theoretical perspectives and experimental evidence on the formulation of human behavior.
 Psychological theories and principles are utilized to explain and predict behavior.

-395 SOCIOLOGY
+394 SOCIOLOGY